 PUBLISHED AUTISM STUDIES

-Window of Opportunity Remains Open for Successful Treatment of Tactile Impairment in 6- to 11-Year Old Children with Autism Spectrum Disorder.
+QST massage for 6-12 year olds with Autism Spectrum Disorder: An extension study.
 Silva, L, Schalock M, Gabrielson K, Horton-Dunbar G. Published by Western Oregon University here.

 One and Two-year Outcomes of Treating Preschool Children with Autism with a Qigong Massage Protocol: An Observational Follow-along Study.
 Silva, L, Schalock M, Gabrielsen KR, Horton-Dunbar G. Journal of Alternative and Integrative Medicine 5:216.
 (2016).
 Full Text.